emf-creaf/emf_web/content/software/medfate/index.md

   - Forest dynamics, including recruitment and management (De Cáceres et al. 2023)

-The models are parameterized for species of the Mediterranean region (particularly for Catalonia, NE Spain), but forests with different composition could be modelled with different parameter sets.
+The models are parameterized for species of the **Mediterranean region** (particularly for Spain), but forests with different composition could be modelled with different parameter sets.

-### Package installation & documentation
+## Package installation & documentation

 Package **medfate** can be found at [CRAN](https://CRAN.R-project.org/package=medfate), where it is updated